carpentries-incubator/geospatial-python/_episodes/11-parallel-raster-computations.md

 Let's now apply a median filter to the image while keeping track of the execution time of this task.
 The filter is carried out in two steps: first, we define the size and centering of the region around each pixel that will be considered for the median calculation (the so-called "windows"), using the `.rolling()` method.
-We chose here windows that are 7 pixel wide in both x and y dimensions, and, for each window, consider the central pixel as the window target.
+We choose here windows that are 7 pixel wide in both x and y dimensions, and, for each window, consider the central pixel as the window target.
 We then call the `.median()` method, which initiates the construction of the windows and the actual calculation.